Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Introduction

 \subsection{Organization of the paper}

 The rest of this paper is organized as follows.
 Section~\ref{method} introduces our proposed active subsampling algorithm and the corresponding estimator.
-In Section~\ref{sec_theory} we analyze the theoretical properties of the algorithm, and derive upper bounds for the estimation error, followed by establishing a matching lower bound.
-Section~\ref{sec_practice} discusses the practical implementation considerations and presents a data-driven active subsampling algorithm.
+Section~\ref{sec_theory} derives upper bounds on the estimation error and establishes a matching minimax lower bound.
+Section~\ref{sec_practice} discusses the practical implementation and provides a data-driven version of the procedure.
 Simulation studies and a real data application are presented in Sections~\ref{sec_sim} and \ref{sec_data}, respectively.